Special Needs BabywearingPosted by Laurel McCarthy | 24.01.2013

 It is highly recommend that you wear your premature child as much as possible.
 Kangaroo care, the practice of wearing your baby next to your skin for hours a day, has been demonstrated to improve outcomes for premature infants.
 Click here for more information (and links to research articles) about the benefits of using a sling or baby carrier with your preemie.
 Please note, these recommendations are general guidelines only and should not be used in lieu of a doctor’s advice.
 We cannot know your baby’s individual condition or needs, so please consult a medical professional prior to using any baby carrier.

-Our recommendations for babywearing a preemie are a stretchy wrap such as Moby Wrap or Wrapsody Stretch Hybrid.
-Stretchy wraps are super adjustable and very comfortable for wearing for long periods of time.
+Our top recommendations for babywearing a preemie is the Wrapsody Hybrid Wrap.
+This wrap is super adjustable and very comfortable for wearing for long periods of time.
 It’s actually possible to use a stretchy wrap instead of a shirt in hot weather!
 Only the upright, facing in position is recommended for very small babies

 Differently Abled Adults